CarlKho-Minerva/antigravity_raycast/README.md

 ## Features

 - **Search Recent Projects**: Access your recently opened projects from Antigravity's history.
-- **Open Project**: Browse and open projects from your configured project root.
 - **Open File/Folder**: Quickly open files or folders in Antigravity.
 - **Open New Window**: Launch a new Antigravity window.